 Abstract

-This project is going to use the fuzzy logic algorithm to control a moon lander to land at the right position with a safe speed.
-For getting the right outputs there have four steps to implement the main idea with fuzzy logic:
+This project uses the fuzzy logic algorithm to safely land a moon lander at the targeted location.
+In order to attain the correct outputs, there are four steps to implement the landing with fuzzy logic.

-1. Get the input/percepts, in this project the input will be height/Y-velocity/X-Position.

-2. Fuzzify the input, and get the fuzzy set values (0~1) to determine how high/fast/far.
+Obtain the inputs/percepts.
+For this project, the inputs will be height, velocity (Y), and position (X).
+Fuzzify the inputs and obtain the fuzzy set values (0~1) to determine how high, fast, and far.

-3. Apply the fuzzy value to activate fuzzy rule.
+Apply the fuzzy value to activate fuzzy rule.

-4. Defuzzification to determine actual actions, in this project picks the most active rule to decide what is the actual action, and gets the output.
+Use defuzzification to determine the actual actions.This project picks the most active rule to decide what the actual action is and recieves the output.

-The output burn and thrust will control the lander’s speed slower than 4.0 and keep the position between -2.0~2.0 to land safely.
-In this project the moon lander has about 70% chance to land successful and about 30% chance to be failed.
+The output burn and thrust will decrese the lander’s speed slower to less than 4.0.
+It will keep the position between -2.0~+2.0 in order to land safely.
+The results of this project indicate the moon lander has approximately a 70% chance of landing and approximately a 30% chance of failure.

 Fuzzy Set

-To fuzzify the input will need a function to determine how the scale it is.
-In this project the fuzzy value are all between 0 ~ 1, it will be more clearly to measure how high / fast / far of each input.
-The figure (1) shows the height scale, and the pseudo code is list below:
+To fuzzify the data, the input will need a function in order to determine what the scale is.
+For this project the fuzzy values are between 0 ~ 1This will help to clearly measure how high, fast, and far for each input.
+The figure showing the height scale and the pseudo code is listed below:

+Figure 1

 Void Get_fuzzy_value_height (height) {

 If (input < 20) fuzzy_value_low = 1;